Danielle Laidley: North Melbourne (1993–1997)

 At the end of 1992, Laidley was traded to North Melbourne.
 A trademark of her play was the execution of the strategy of either kicking out or receiving uncontested a short kick-out to the back pocket, a strategy which was later widely adopted by other clubs.
 Laidley was also part of the North Melbourne premiership side in 1996.

-Laidley played a total of 99 games and kicked 4 goals for North Melbourne Football Club from 1993 until 1997.
+Laidley played a total of 99 games and kicked 4 goals for North Melbourne from 1993 until 1997.

 Coaching career

 Early career (1998–2002)

 After retiring from the AFL, Laidley took up coaching, beginning with the Weston Creek team in the AFL Canberra competition.

 Her first AFL coaching role was with Collingwood as an assistant coach under Mick Malthouse, where she was involved in the club's 2002 AFL Grand Final loss.

-North Melbourne senior coach (2003–2009)
+North Melbourne (2003–2009)

 After the resignation of Denis Pagan as senior coach, Laidley was recruited as the senior coach of the Kangaroos for the 2003 season.
 In her first two years, the team finished 10th.
 She coached the Kangaroos to the finals for her first time as coach in the 2005 season, but the club was defeated by Port Adelaide in an elimination final.
 In the 2006 season they regressed and finished 14th.
 Laidley's ferocity as a player transferred into her coaching style, with her team said to embody the "Shinboner Spirit" of determination and never giving up.
 She was also seen on occasion to be aggressive towards her playing group.